 What is Project Management Software

-Project management software allows project managers, developers, designers, and other types of developers to control costs and manage budgeting, quality management.
+Project management software allows project managers, developers, designers, and other developers to control costs, budgets, and quality management.
 Project management software offers the following principal functions.

 - Project planning